I read an excellent debrief on a startup’s experience with MongoDB, called “A Year with MongoDB”.

 Sometimes it’s good to share the worst resources on the web along with the best.

 Any new, shiny technology brings with it a bunch of terrible ideas.
 I actually think it’s kind of funny to see the ways people on the web contort perfectly good technologies in terrible ways.
-For example, I regularly see people trying to implement relations in Solr, implement document storage in SQL, implement transactions with MongoDB… the list goes on and on.
+For example, I regularly see people trying to implement relations in Solr/Elasticsearch, implement document storage in SQL, implement transactions with MongoDB… the list goes on and on.

 In my work, we try to fit the right tool to the job.
 This can be challenging and lead to technology fragmentation, but I think it’s a reality one simply must navigate these days.
 It’s not good enough for a startup CTO to say “We’re a MongoDB company” or “We’re a Postgres company”, as if picking a data store is a cultural statement.
 You need to have reasons to pick one data storage approach over another.